Browse the glossary using this index

 Service Area: Minnesota Statewide

-Program Established: 1986 (SSP Service established in 1996)
+Program Established: 1986 (SSP Service established in 1996; CN service established in 2025)

 Funding Sources: Minnesota State Dept of Human Services–Deaf and Hard of Hearing Services Division

 Eligibility: Deafblind adults (age 22 or older, 18 if no longer covered by an IEP-Individualized Education Plan) must have a medically verifiable combined hearing loss and vision loss which interferes with individual’s ability to independently maintain their independence or access their community.
-The SSP program provides an average of 20 hours a month to participants, may vary based on available funding and program size.
+The SSP and CoNavigator (CN) program provides an average of 20 hours a month to participants, may vary based on available funding and program size.
 The Adult Intervener program provides an average number of hours to participants consistent with the Children, Youth and Family Services (CYFS) Intervener program.
-All participants must demonstrate no other funding sources available for SSP or Intervener supports.
+All participants must demonstrate no other funding sources available for SSP, CN or Intervener supports.

-Preferred Terminology: SSP and Adult Intervener
+Preferred Terminology: SSP, CN and Adult Intervener

 Certification/Endorsement: The program does not provide any certification or training CEUs at this time.

 Other: the program was designed to provide support for Deafblind people to live as independently as possible.
-The SSP model works well for self-directed, proficient-communicating Deafblind adults.
+The SSP and CN model works well for self-directed, proficient-communicating Deafblind adults.
 DBSM’s Children, Youth and Family Services (CYFS) Program provides Deafblind Intervention in the home and community to Deafblind children and youth from birth to age 18, age 22 if still covered by an IEP-Individualized Education Plan.
 The intervener assists Deafblind children to develop age-appropriate independence, communication and social skills.
 The Children, Youth and Family Services Program Manager is Kim Johnson at 612-843-3401 voice; kjohnson@dbsm.org.

 Minnesota Department of Human Services - Deaf and Hard of Hearing Services Division funds the DeafBlind Consumer Directed Services Grant Program, administered by A New Direction, Inc.

 P.O.
-Box 517, St. Joseph, MN 56374
+Box 128, St. Joseph, MN 56374

 Christy Leach, Program Manager